hsh233335/Python-weather-information-using-OpenWeatherMap-API-and-custom-messageboxes/README.md

 # Python-weather-information-using-OpenWeatherMap-API-and-custom-messageboxes

 # Description
-Shows the current weather information using OpenWeatherMap API and tkinter messagebox.
+Shows the current weather information using OpenWeatherMap API and custo-made messageboxes (Made by me).

 # What it does:
 - Sends you a custom-made messageboxes about the current weather.